-This option creates an installable language pack for XPFE-based products (i.e., SeaMonkey ≤ 1.1).
-It is not useful for Firefox, Thunderbird and, in general, XUL/Toolkit based products.
+This option creates an installable language pack for XPFE-based products (i.e., SeaMonkey ≤ 1.1). useful is not for Firefox, Thunderbird and, in general, XUL/Toolkit products, based expect it to disappear in future versions.
 These are the fields:

-- Locale: the locale to be exported. - File: the path and file name where to save the XPI. - Display Name: the string that will appear in the langpack/extension description.
+- Locale: the locale to be exported. - File: the path and file name where to save the XPI.

-- Author: the author name.
+- Display Name: the string that will appear in the langpack/extension description. - Author: the author name.
 You can use a team name if you want, since it is just a descriptive field. - Preview URL: this actually doesn't do anything useful.
 It is a descriptive field in install.js files. - Version: this field is disabled for edition.
-It will have its value taken from the selected product in the table "Select platforms and regions" below. - Use external ZIP/UNZIP: check this if you have configured ZIP/UNZIP paths in MT preferences, to workaround permissions problem in Unix/Linux systems. - Select platforms and regions table: for every product created in the system, a row will be presented in the table in the dialog.
+It will have its value taken from the selected product in the table "Select platforms and regions" below.

+• Use external ZIP/UNZIP: check this if you have configured ZIP/UNZIP paths in MT preferences, to workaround permissions problem in Unix/Linux systems.

+Select platforms and regions table: for every product created in the system, a row will be presented in the table in the dialog.
 You can check any cell you want to be included in the XPI, but keep in mind that MT won't let you select check boxes from two products having different versions.
 Checking/unchecking the "Check All" column checks/unchecks all the cells in the same row, as a quick way to choose a whole product.